DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 A. Did you transform, normalize, filter the data appropriately to solve your problem?
 Did you divide by max-min, or the sum, root-square-sum, or did you z-score the data?
 Did you justify what you did?

+Price - select >0,
+text column - transform and vectorize both categorical and vectorized text - normalize using min-max as some model requires normalization

 B. Did you justify normalization or lack of checking which works better as part of your hyper-parameters?

 C. Did you explore univariate and multivariate feature selection? (if not why not)

+Univaritate fature selection - Univariate feature selection works by selecting the best features based on univariate statistical tests.
+It can be seen as a preprocessing step to an estimator.
+Scikit-learn exposes feature selection routines as objects that implement the transform method.
+We tried We used sklearn library "SelectKBest" to select features according to the k highest scores.

+Recursive feature elimination: we tried Recursive feature elimination to select features by recursively considering smaller and smaller sets of features.
+Recursive Feature Elimination first uses ALL my features, fits a Linear Regression model, and then kicks out the feature with the smallest absolute value coefficient.

 D. Did you try dimension reduction and which methods did you try? (if not why not)